davidemodolo/machinelearningUNITNcourse12/MLmod1.2.md

 ## Hierarchical clustering

 Up to now we took our data and divided them in $k$ clusters (flat).
-In many situation, data groups have a hierarchy.
+In many situations, data groups have a hierarchy.

 A **hierarchy** of clusters can be built in greedy ways: